Investigation into TikTok's compliance with a statutory information request

 Summary

-We are investigating whether TikTok has failed to comply with its duties to provide information in response to a formal notice, in such a manner as specified by Ofcom.
+Ofcom investigated whether TikTok failed to comply with its duties to provide information in response to a formal notice, in such a manner as specified by Ofcom and to co-operate fully with Ofcom for the purposes of producing a report.

 Relevant legal provision(s)